pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I wish them happily ever after.

- Part 2

 My parents didn’t divorce, I guess they stayed together for the same old reason “for the kid”.
 I was in secondary school at the time.
 As I said, I only agreed to go because Mum threatened my organs would go to waste otherwise.
 This happened on the first day of class—but before that, we had this orientation week which involved a group bootcamp customary in every Chinese state school called the “military training”.
 This was essentially just boy/girl scout drills, where we marched in formation under the scorching sun; so let’s just rebrand it as the Scorch Scout (SS).

 Although I had long planned not to go to school, I participated in the SS willingly and did not announce my plans until the SS was over.
 After all, I’d already patiently waited all summer—why not wait a few more days to witness the stupidity of school firsthand, just to prove I was right?